cdibbs/neoman/readme.md

 ## Basic Usage

-Drop a single, unobtrusive folder into your project, and Neoman will have all it needs.
+Drop the following folder and file into your project, and Neoman will have all it needs.

 `MyProject/.template.config/template.json`